UKHO/docs/software-engineering/strategy/engineering-ai-strategy.md

   - Maintain clear policies and approval processes for developer-facing AI tooling and ensure guidance is readily available.
   - Monitor and mitigate risks (data leakage, licensing, model hallucination) and integrate AI-specific incidents into security playbooks.

-## 5. Priority Use Cases for Software Engineering
+## 5. Priority Use Cases for Engineering

-- AI-assisted development (code generation, refactoring, documentation)
+- AI-assisted development and analysis (code generation, refactoring, documentation and data or test artefact support)
 - Automated testing and test generation
 - CI/CD optimisation and release automation, with senior engineering oversight and stronger security review, especially for initial CD design and infrastructure or networking changes.
 - Static and dynamic analysis, security scanning